Medicine

 Risk factors for the development of acute pyelonephritis include:

-1. a urinary tract infection within the previous 12 months,
+1. a UTI within the previous 12 months,

 2. functional and structural genitourinary defects,